abpframework/abp/docs/en/Global-Features.md

 ### Define Global Module Features

-All global features of a module should be placed under o single **GlobalModuleFeatures** class.
+All global features of a module should be provided by a single **GlobalModuleFeatures** class.

 ```csharp
 public class GlobalFooFeatures : GlobalModuleFeatures